wri/wri-wpsi/README.md

 See [Gemfile](/Gemfile) and [package.json](/package.json).

 You also need chromedriver in order to run tests.
 Try `brew cask install chromedriver`.
-You will need to update chromedriver when you update chrome (`brew cask upgrade chromedriver`)
+You will need to update chromedriver when you update chrome (`brew cask upgrade chromedriver`).

 ## Setup